manoontje/sphinxtest/docs/source/about/tutorials/bw4t_part1.rst

-.. _Part 1: Setting up the skeleton
+.. _Part 1: BW4T skeleton

-Part 1: Setting up the skeleton
+Part 1: BW4T skeleton
 ===============================

 In this series of tutorials, we will create the scenario of two agents co-operating to find, grab and deliver a certain sequence